 Vehicle Loading - with and without a Trailer

-This section will guide you in the proper loading of your vehicle, trailer or both, to keep your loaded vehicle weight within its design rating capability, with or without a trailer.
-Properly loading your vehicle will provide maximum return of vehicle design performance.
-Before loading your vehicle, familiarize yourself with the following terms for determining your vehicle’s weight ratings, with or without a trailer, from the vehicle’s Tire Label or Safety Compliance Certification Label:
+This section guides you in the proper loading of your vehicle, trailer, or both.
+Keep your loaded vehicle weight within its design rating capability, with or without a trailer.
+Properly loading your vehicle provides maximum return of vehicle design performance.
+Before you load your vehicle, become familiar with the following terms for determining your vehicle’s weight rating, with or without a trailer, from the vehicle’s Tire and Loading Information label or Safety Compliance Certification label.

 For trailer towing information refer to the RV and Trailer Towing Guide available at an authorized dealer.

 Do not exceed the GVWR or the GAWR specified on the certification label.|